yasminove/blog-nextjs/README.md

-A blog built with Next
+A blog built with Next.js